-NOTE: Some anthropologists, archaeologists, and historians are learning from the Aboriginal people through their oral tradition, the stories of travellers from beyond North America (Turtle Island) who visited the region many centuries ago.
-Where they came from only time and further research may ultimately deliver the answer.
+NOTE: Some anthropologists, archaeologists, and historians are learning from the Indigenous people through their oral tradition, the stories of travellers from beyond North America (Turtle Island) who visited the region many centuries ago.
+Where they came from, only time and further research may ultimately deliver the answer.

 The following pages will chronicle the evolution of transportation, economics, tourism, and many other topics as the European settlers became entrenched in North America and Georgian Bay evolved into an important part of Canadian life.

 You will read about pioneer tourism in the form of canoe trips, excursions aboard various types of commercial vessels from tall ships to schooners to tugs and barges.
 As the population of the Canadian colony grew so to did the usage of the waterways of area for recreational purposes.
 Sailing regattas, canoeing and kayaking became regular events on the lakes and rivers of the Georgian Bay region.

 As vessels increased in numbers on Georgian Bay, sadly, so too, did the shipwrecks that resulted from the violent waters that were easily roiled by winds, ragged coastline and storms at every time of the year.
 With the growth of seagoing vessels plying the water of the region tales of heroism, tragedy and unique events grew in corresponding numbers.
 In the pages that follow you will read about some of these events, legends, etc.

 Readers of the pages of this section will discover how Georgian Bay sailing became not only the life blood of the communities surrounding its shores, but also an important commercial and military transportation link between the interior of North America and the Atlantic region both on this continent and in Europe.